Sandy593/Covid19_Forecast/README.md

 	Convert the model into an API (FastAPI/Flask) for real-time predictions.
  	Deploy to AWS/GCP with a CI/CD pipeline for continuous monitoring.
 ---
-##☁️ **Deployment Considerations**
+## ☁️ **Deployment Considerations**

-1️⃣ Scalability
+1️⃣ Performance Optimization

-	•	Use a microservices approach (API-based) to handle increasing user requests.
+	Implement batch processing for large-scale predictions.

-	•	Containerize the model with Docker for cross-platform deployment.
+	Use GPU accdseleration (TensorFlow with CUDA) to speed up training & inference.

-	•	Optimize inference speed using TensorRT or ONNX for compression.
+2️⃣ CI/CD Pipeline

-2️⃣ Performance Optimization
+	Automate model training, validation, and deployment using GitHub Actions + AWS Lambda.

-	•	Implement batch processing for large-scale predictions.
+	Monitor model drift using MLFlow or Weights & Biases to maintain accuracy over time.

-	•	Use GPU accdseleration (TensorFlow with CUDA) to speed up training & inference.
+3️⃣ API Integration for Real-World Use

-3️⃣ CI/CD Pipeline
+	Deploy a REST API using FastAPI for real-time predictions.

-	•	Automate model training, validation, and deployment using GitHub Actions + AWS Lambda.
+	Integrate with public dashboards for visualization.

-	•	Monitor model drift using MLFlow or Weights & Biases to maintain accuracy over time.
+4️⃣ Scalability

-4️⃣ API Integration for Real-World Use
+	Use a microservices approach (API-based) to handle increasing user requests.

-	•	Deploy a REST API using FastAPI for real-time predictions.
+	Containerize the model with Docker for cross-platform deployment.

-	•	Integrate with public dashboards for visualization.
+	Optimize inference speed using TensorRT or ONNX for compression.

 ---
 ## 🔬 **Predictions & Insights on Future COVID-19 Waves**

 1️⃣ Future Waves & Variants

 	COVID-19 is becoming similar to seasonal flu.
 New variants may still emerge, but mass immunity will limit severity.

 	Post-2022 cases may fluctuate, but deaths remain low due to: